deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Why not?"

-"Cruezzir has a history of interacting…dangerously with human physiology.
+"Cruezzir has a history of interacting...dangerously with human physiology.
 It has created two of the most notorious and effective criminals the galaxy has ever seen, in fact."

 "Yes, I've read their files."
 Anees replied.
 "I also know enough about Cruezzir to be certain that, in their cases, it was applied incautiously and incorrectly, and that the long term effects are devastating in terms of mental health, which would be detrimental to our plans."